-Pates are very common in the raw food lifestyle.
-Generally, to make a raw food pate, nuts and seeds are soaked and then blended in a food processor with various other vegetables, oils and spices.
+Pates are very common in the raw food lifestyle since they are savory, filling and easy to prepare.
+Generally, to make a raw vegan pate, nuts and seeds are soaked and then blended in a food processor with various other vegetables, oils and spices.
 Here we use the raw walnut pate as a filling for raw stuffed mushrooms.
 You don't need a dehydrator to warm up the mushrooms, but it is still nice to allow them to sit and marinate before stuffing them.
 You can even try leaving them in a sunny window for 20 or 30 minutes.
 Use the leftover raw pate as a dip for veggies or flax crackers.

 Prep Time: 25 minutes

 Soaking and Dehydrating: 20 minutes